Navalvillar de Ibor: Nature

 Large mammals such as wild boar, deer, and roe deer, are among the most representative of the Navalvillar de Ibor Fauna and its surroundings.

 History

 This area was early romanized, as several findings found in its territory indicate.
 After the reconquest of the area, these territories became part of the Talavera Lands for several centuries.
-At the fall of the Old Regime, the town becomes a constitutional municipality in the region of Extremadura.
-Since 1834 he was integrated in the Judicial Party of Navalmoral de la Mata.
-In the 1842 census it had 40 homes and 219 neighbors.
+At the fall of the Old Regime, the town became a constitutional municipality in the region of Extremadura.
+Since 1834 it has been integrated in the Judicial Party of Navalmoral de la Mata.
+In the 1842 census it had 40 homes and 219 residents.